-Proclamation is the reading of God’s word aloud in public and in its entirety from beginning to end traditionally over a 10 day period.
-Reading schedules have been developed integrating Old Testament readings with Psalms & Proverbs and New Testament readings.
+Proclamation is the reading of God’s word aloud in public and in its entirety from beginning to end, traditionally over a 10 day period.
+Reading schedules have been developed integrating Old Testament readings with Psalms and Proverbs and New Testament readings.

 For many Canadians, both those who listen and read it is a remarkable new experience.
 But the roots are as old as the book of Nehemiah, where in the eight chapter, Ezra and the priest reads the law aloud to the whole assembly of Israel from beginning to end and spiritual renewal follows.

 As well as reinvigorating the church, Proclamation is a public witness.
 The events bring together many different congregations, parishes from many denominations and confessions.
 This co-operative spirit makes a powerful statement of unity to the community.

 Proclamation: The Word of the Lord/La Parole du Seigneur began in the Spring of 1995 when some 200 people representing many different denominations and speaking more than 12 different languages came together in the small Anglican parish of St. James in Rosemère (Quebec) to read the Bible over a 10-day period.

 In 1998, Proclamation was held at 5 locations in the Montreal area with 2000 readers.
 In Nova Scotia, 2 events brought together some 1000 persons from over 30 churches; and in Brockville almost 400 readers from 16 churches took part in a Proclamation event and Brockville has continued to host an annual event.